cvidhyac/learn-python/README.md

     * newlines and tabs - `\n` and `\t`
     * stripping whitespace - `lstrip()`, `rstrip()`, `strip()`
     * prefix methods - `removePrefix()`, `removeSuffix()`
+* Can you slice a string?
+What is the rule to remember when slicing?
 Skipping practice for number basics -

 - REPL shell - `+`, `-`